lovelinuxalot/nomad-test/README.md

 [Nomad](https://nomadproject.io/) Cluster Orchestration and running workloads.
 The Nomad cluster is configured to use Docker Task driver to run containerized workloads

-An example deployment configuration for each is included in this setup.

-<br clear="both"><br>

 ## Setup

 ### Prerequisites